-In 2022, the Hamilton Police Service Hate Crime Unit recorded an increase in hate/bias occurrences and an increase in the number of hate/bias motivated crime.
+In 2023, the Hamilton Police Service Hate Crime Unit recorded an increase in hate/bias occurrences and an increase in the number of hate/bias motivated crime.

-53.8 per cent of all Hate Crimes reported to police were cleared by either arrest, diversion, accused charges in other jurisdictions or cases where the victim declined to proceed with charges despite a suspect being identified.
+15.2 per cent of all Hate Crimes reported to police were cleared by either arrest, diversion, accused charges in other jurisdictions or cases where the victim declined to proceed with charges despite a suspect being identified.

-Hamilton Police are currently working to establish a HCCRT in response to hate-motivated crimes in Hamilton, which includes focus groups in individual communities to identify community concerns, needs and expectations.
+Hamilton Police continue to establish a HCCRT in response to hate-motivated crimes in Hamilton, which is currently in the application process.
 The goal will be to work collaboratively to develop comprehensive recommendations to improve outcomes for hate crime victims.
 Similar to the Sexual Assault Community Review Team (SACRT), the scope of the review will include an internal and external analysis of hate crime investigations, as well as looking at policies, procedures, and training.

-Hamilton Police Service recognizes that hate crime has a devastating impact on victims and communities.
+Hamilton Police Service recognizes that hate crime has a devastating, long-lasting impact on victims and communities.
 The impact of hate crime is far reaching, extending beyond the physical and emotional trauma to the victim.
 The HCU is committed to investigating hate/bias motivated crimes and incidents to ensure Hamilton remains a safe place to live and work.